JoseRoca/AfxNova/docs/RichEdit /CTextDocument2 Class.md

 Releases the call manager.

 ```
-FUNCTION CTextDocument2.ReleaseCallManager (BYVAL pVoid AS IUnknown PTR) AS HRESULT
+FUNCTION ReleaseCallManager (BYVAL pVoid AS IUnknown PTR) AS HRESULT
 ```

 | Parameter | Description |